 Illegal/criminal activities will be referred to the appropriate law enforcement agency.

-All students and staff are required to sign the Acceptable Use Agreement Form.
+All students and staff are required to sign the Responsible Use Agreement Form.
 By signing the user agreement and/or parent permission form, the student or staff member has agreed to abide by Board policy governing access to technology resources.

 LEGAL: SB 181 PERMITS A PARENT TO SUBMIT WRITTEN CONSENT FOR A DESIGNATED SCHOOL DISTRICT EMPLOYEE OR VOLUNTEER TO COMMUNICATE ELECTRONICALLY WITH A STUDENT OUTSIDE OF THE TRACEABLE COMMUNICATION SYSTEM.
 EXCLUDES COMMUNICATIONS BETWEEN A PARENT THAT IS A SCHOOL DISTRICT EMPLOYEE OR VOLUNTEER AND HIS OR HER OWN CHILDREN.